CamaireTech-Production/lebonprix/PERFORMANCE_OPTIMIZATION_GUIDE.md

 # 🚀 Performance Optimization Development Guide

 ## 📋 Overview
-This guide tracks all performance issues identified in the Le Bon Prix platform and provides a systematic approach to fixing slow loading times, especially on low-bandwidth connections.
+This guide tracks all performance issues identified in the Geskap platform and provides a systematic approach to fixing slow loading times, especially on low-bandwidth connections.

 **🚨 CRITICAL STATUS**: Platform takes **3 MINUTES (180 seconds)** to fully load on slow connections **🎯 EMERGENCY TARGET**: Reduce to 3-5 seconds (**98% improvement required**)